-Ask your doctor what type of twins you are having
+1. Ask your doctor what type of twins you’re having

 This is the first question you will want to ask your doctor during your first appointment.
 There are three types of twin pregnancies, and each one has different levels of risk.
 Most twin pregnancies are automatically considered high risk (don’t let that scare you), but some are riskier than others.

-Ask your doctor how your twin pregnancy will differ from a singleton pregnancy
+2. Ask your doctor how your twin pregnancy might be different from a singleton pregnancy

-One thing you can pretty much count on is more monitoring through doctor’s appointments and ultrasounds.
-How much monitoring depends on the type of twins as well as other factors like your age, overall health, and previous pregnancies.
+One thing you can count on is more monitoring through doctor’s appointments and ultrasounds.
+How much monitoring depends on the type of twins you’re having as well as other factors such as your age, overall health, and previous pregnancies.
 The babies’ growth and overall health will also be monitored closely.
 Ask your doctor how often to expect ultrasound scans.

-If you have mono/di or mono/mono twins, seeing a specialist is a must.
-You will most likely see a maternal-fetal medicine (MFM) specialist in addition to your OB-GYN.
+For identical (mono/di or mono/mono) twins, seeing a specialist is a must.
+You will most likely see a Maternal Fetal Medicine (MFM) specialist in addition to your OB-GYN.
 The MFM will be responsible for many, if not all, of your growth ultrasounds and will be watching your twins very closely for complications like TTTS.
 One way to think of an MFM is as your babies’ doctor, while your OB-GYN is your doctor.
 MFMs are highly trained and specialize in high-risk pregnancies.

 If you have di/di twins, whether you see an MFM is up to you and your OB.
 I did not see an MFM during my di/di pregnancy, but my OB’s office was also very experienced with twins and they had good ultrasound equipment for growth ultrasounds as well as everything needed for NSTs.
 If your OB practice is small or is not experienced with twin pregnancies, you may want to see an MFM, even for a di/di pregnancy.
 Ask your doctor for a referral.

-Ask your doctor how having twins might affect your delivery
+4. Ask your doctor how having twins might affect your delivery day and afterward

 Sarah Morel has been married to her wonderful husband for seven years and is a stay at home mom to four kids five and under, including one-year-old twins.
 She spends most of her days chasing her boys around, caring for babies, or struggling to keep the house clean.
 In her limited spare time, she enjoys spending time with family and friends, reading Harry Potter and young adult fantasy, chatting with other parents on internet forums, and writing.
 You can find out more about her on her blog.